ourparentcenter/micro-quasar/README.md

 More recent versions of quasar, when using pinia, seem to add `app.mount('#q-app')` to the client-entry.js file.
 The behavior of how the client-entry.js is created also seems to depend on if you select pinia or other modules during project creation so, look at the client-entry.js and adjust the string replace to suit you needs.

 ## Important note on routing
-The single-spa-entry.js file can pull in the router routes from an app. an example of this in in the main app where single-sp-entry.js contains teh following lines:
+The single-spa-entry.js file can pull in the router routes from an app. an example of this in in the main app where single-sp-entry.js contains the following lines:

 ```js
 import qcreateApp from '../.quasar/app.js';